 The Republic of Moldova

 The new EUWI newsletter ‘WaterWorld’ is being launched now to coincide with the 10 year anniversary of the EUWI which was established at the World Summit on Sustainable Development in Johannesburg (26 August – 4 September, 2002).
-WaterWorld will be a quarterly publication that will provide news about the EUWI, its activities and issues of interest in the water sector.
+WaterWorld will be a periodic publication that will provide news about the EUWI, its activities and issues of interest in the water sector.
 It is intended to promote communication and information exchange between EUWI stakeholders and to raise awareness and understanding about EU activities related to the water sector globally.